 The Omnitrition hCG diet plan consists of four phases.

 The first phase is often overlooked.
-A high calorie, high fat diet is eaten for 2-3 days while taking the hCG drops.
+A high-calorie, high-fat diet is eaten for 2-3 days while taking the hCG drops.
 The first phase is called the loading phase.
-Following the loading phase is a strict three-phase plan
+Following the loading phase is a strict three-phase plan.

 The second phase is quite strict (500-700 calories) and requires close adherence and self-discipline.
 Exercise is part of phase 2.

-The third phase, the low calorie intake term, allows for less food and caloric restriction.
+The third phase, the low-calorie intake term, allows for less food and caloric restriction.
 Rest is encouraged.

 The Omnitrition diet allows:

-- Moderate portions of fruit (particularly raspberries)
+Moderate portions of fruit (particularly raspberries)

-- Organic lean meat and poultry (including wild-caught seafood)
+Organic lean meat and poultry (including wild-caught seafood)

-- Specific super fruits such as Maca root, goji powder, lucuma and pomegranate
+Specific superfruits such as Maca root, goji powder, lucuma, and pomegranate

-- Raw nuts and seeds
+Raw nuts and seeds

-- Coconut, almond, macadamia nut, grapeseed, and olive oils
+Coconut, almond, macadamia nut, grapeseed, and olive oils

-- Dried beans and lentils (in moderation)
+Dried beans and lentils (in moderation)

-- Herbs and spices both fresh and dried
+Herbs and spices, both fresh and dried

 The Omnitrition diet plan does not allow:

-Omnitrition Phase 1:
+Omnitrition Diet Phase 1

 The loading phase.
-This phase is sometimes overlooked but is allegedly important to the success of the diet.
+This phase is sometimes overlooked but is allegedly essential to the success of the diet.
 The phase lasts for 2-3 days and consists of consuming a high-calorie, high-fat diet.

-HCG injections or Omni drops must be taken during this phase and every phase forward.
+HCG injections or Omni drops must be taken during this phase, and every phase forward.
 HCG is said to trigger fat burning during this phase.

-Omnitrition Phase 2:
+Omnitrition Diet Phase 2

 Phase 1 consists of two full weeks.
 The Omnitrition hCG diet plan promises users will see and feel fast, perhaps immediate changes.

-The diet centers around a 70/30 ratio, which asserts that 70% of weight loss is due to diet while the remaining 30% is due to exercise.
+The diet centers around a 70/30 ratio, which asserts that 70% of weight loss is due to diet, while the remaining 30% is due to exercise.

 Although phase 2 may be difficult, those who stick it out will feel better and stronger for having done so.